ph1losof/ecolog.nvim/README.md

   lazy = false,
   opts = {
     integrations = {
-        nvim_cmp = true, -- If you dont plan to use nvim_cmp set to false, enabled by default -- If you are planning to use blink cmp uncomment this line -- blink_cmp = true,
+        -- WARNING: for both cmp integrations see readme section below nvim_cmp = true, -- If you dont plan to use nvim_cmp set to false, enabled by default -- If you are planning to use blink cmp uncomment this line -- blink_cmp = true,